-Sport fishing is a growing activity and there is a high demand for quality sport fisheries.
+Fishing is a very popular sport in the UK and there is a high demand for quality sport fisheries.
 The aim of this unit is to give learners the opportunity to increase their practical understanding and to develop the skills required to maintain sport fisheries in a way that meets the need of anglers, fish and conservation aims.